-A key component of the 2021-22 compliance and enforcement program is the development and delivery of communications and education strategies that assist industry in understanding their obligations as well as demonstrating to the general public the actions taken by AFMA to protect Australia's fisheries resources.
+A key component of the 2022-23 compliance and enforcement program is the development and delivery of the National Compliance Education and Engagement strategy.
+The aim of the strategy is to establish AFMAs approach to industry engagement, assist industry in understanding their obligations and demonstrate to the general public the actions taken by AFMA to protect Australia's fisheries resources.

-The General Deterrence program in 2021-22 will consist of a series of inspections and patrols targeting identified high risk ports, boats and fish receiver premises.
+The General Deterrence program in 2022-23 will consist of a series of inspections and patrols targeting identified high risk ports, boats and fish receiver premises.

-The Targeted Risk program for 2021-22 will focus on the risks of:
+The Targeted Risk program for 2022-23 will focus on the risks of:

 - Failure to record bycatch discards

-- Domestic Vessels landing Catch in Foreign Ports
+- Australian Fishing Vessels (AFVs) landing Catch in Foreign Ports

 - Quota evasion

 - Torres Strait Fisheries